ilijamt/glacier-interface/README.md

 Shows all the available command in the system, you can take a look at [Help](HELP)

 ## `list-vault`
+Lists all available vaults present on Amazon Glacier servers

 Minimum Amazon Glacier permissions:
 -----------------------------------